Mabdou11/Text-From-Video/README.md

 in the latest commits of naphta/tesseract.js they added real-time video recognition, so this could make this app redundant.

 huge thanks to https://github.com/naptha/tesseract.js for making it so easy to implement

+### Installation
+- Go to: chrome://extensions/
+- Activate developper mode
+- Click on LOAD UNPACKED
+- Go to the cloned repository
+- click SELECT